 • wrong lifestyle.

-To normalize well-being, it is necessary to identify an unfavorable source and eliminate it.
+To normalize well-being, you need to identify the unfavorable source and eliminate it.

 Diabetes

-This dangerous disease can lead to daytime sleepiness, because due to a change in the balance of the hormone insulin, which is responsible for supplying easily digestible elements into cells, it can cause an increase and decrease in glucose saturation in the circulatory system.
-As a result of such differences, chronic lethargy and drowsiness at lunch appear.
+This dangerous disease can lead to drowsiness during the day, since due to changes in the balance of the hormone insulin, which is responsible for supplying easily digestible elements inside the cells, it can cause an increase and decrease in the saturation of glucose in the circulatory system.
+As a result of such changes, chronic lethargy and drowsiness appear at lunchtime.

-In addition, damage to the cerebral cortex is possible, the formation of a psycho-organic syndrome, which leads to daytime sleepiness.
+In addition, damage to the cerebral cortex is possible, the formation of a psychoorganic syndrome, which leads to drowsiness during the day.

 Apnea

-Often the symptom of hypersomnia can occur due to sleep apnea in older people.
-There is also a tendency for overweight people.
-With this disease, when a person rests at night, the respiratory process stops and, due to a lack of oxygen, he wakes up.
+Often, the symptom of hypersomnia can occur due to apnea in older people.
+There is also a tendency among overweight people.
+With this disease, when a person rests at night, the respiratory process stops and due to lack of oxygen, he wakes up.

-The person lets out a snore, then falls silent.
+The man snores, then falls silent.
 After a while, it vibrates again.
-During these breaks in the attack, the brain undergoes a lack of oxygen, which is the cause of a sleepy state throughout the day.
-In addition, increased pressure is possible in the morning.
+During these breaks in the attack, the brain suffers from a lack of oxygen, which causes a sleepy state throughout the day.
+In addition, high blood pressure is possible in the morning.

 Hypertension

-The disease is often formed in people over 40 years old who have bad habits and suffer from overweight and diabetes.
+The disease often develops in people over 40 years of age who have bad habits and suffer from excess body weight and diabetes.
 Place of residence and hereditary predisposition also play an important role.

-The list of symptoms warning about the presence of this disease:
+List of symptoms warning of the presence of this disease:

 • regular increase in pressure at rest;